ibm-watson-data-lab/seti_at_ibm/README.md

-# Getting Started with SETI Data Analysis
+# Getting Started with SETI@IBMCloud Data Analysis

-This document serves as an introductory guide to accessing the SETI data available at IBM.
+This document serves as an introductory guide to accessing the SETI data available from <span>SETI</span>@IBMCloud.

 ## Setup